-- Is not eligible for other health care plans providing the same services.
-This includes Medicaid, Medicare or Children with Special Health Care Needs Services Program.
+- Is determined not eligible for benefits from the Children with Special Health Care Needs (CSHCN) Services if younger than 21 years of age.
 If a child under 21 is on the CSHCN Services Program waiting list, services can be provided until the child is removed from the waiting list.

 - Has an income level at or below 200 percent of the federal poverty guidelines.

 How Do I Apply for Services?